Derry Watkins Garden in Spring |

 Photo Set

-This is just a sample of a photo set containing over 80 fully captioned photos, including at least 4 plant combinations and at least 12 portraits of key plants.
+This is just a sample of a photo set containing over 80 fully captioned photos, including at least 4 plant combinations and at least 12 portraits of key plants chosen by Derry and her gardener.
 A picture of Derry is available if required and she is very happy to be interviewed by a writer and/or welcome a writer to visit the garden.
-This garden has featured in the press before, most recently as a backdrop setting for instructive features by Derry about seed saving, but the garden itself has not been published as a feature for over 10 years and to the best of my knowledge, never at this time of year.
-There is no specific writer linked to this photo set, though I can recommend some if required.
+This garden has featured in the press before, most recently as a backdrop setting for instructive features by Derry about seed saving, but the garden itself has not been published as a feature for over 10 years and has never been featured at this time of year.
+There is no specific writer linked to this photo set, though I can provide the words myself if required.
 There are no conditions agreed with the owners and they have no plans to move any time soon.
 The full set is available to download via WeTransfer on request.